klee/klee.github.io/tutorials/testing-regex.md

 $ clang -I ../../include -emit-llvm -c -g Regexp.c
 {% endhighlight %}

-which should create a Regexp.o file in LLVM bitcode format.
+which should create a Regexp.bc file in LLVM bitcode format.
 The `-I` argument is used so that the compiler can find [`klee/klee.h`](http://t1.minormatter.com/~ddunbar/klee-doxygen/klee_8h-source.html), which contains definitions for the intrinsic functions used to interact with the KLEE virtual machine. `-c` is used because we only want to compile the code to an object file (not a native executable), and finally `-g` causes additional debug information to be stored in the object file, which KLEE will use to determine source line number information.

 If you have the LLVM tools installed in your path, you can verify that this step worked by running llvm-nm on the generated file:

 {% highlight bash %}
-$ llvm-nm Regexp.o
+$ llvm-nm Regexp.bc
         t matchstar
         t matchhere
         T match